Gideon Gibson Jr.: Loyalists enforce the Stamp Act

+Gibson was a planter and enslaved people.
+Notably, some North and South Carolina regulators decided to sit out the Revolutionary War due to the British offering emancipation of anyone enslaved by rebels who joined their lines.

+Lord Dunmore's Proclamation, the first mass emancipation of enslaved people in North American history, significantly impacted the course of the Revolutionary War and the eventual abolition of slavery.

 The American Revolution

 The principal opposition to the Stamp Act proposed by the British colonial authorities in 1764 and later repealed began in Massachusetts colony, which called on the other colonies to convene a convention of deputies in New York.

-South Carolina became the first colony to second that motion, and the first to advance toward a continental union, long before the other colonies.
-This shift in popular opinion was of considerable influence to the other colonies, who were divided in their opinions of the propriety of such a cause.
-The war of the Regulation in North Carolina and Gibson's rebellion in South Carolina were the results of ordinary people defending what was seen as a just cause.
+South Carolina became the first colony to second that motion and the first to advance toward a continental union, long before the other colonies.
+This shift in popular opinion was of considerable influence to the other colonies, who were divided in their views of the propriety of such a cause.
+The War of the Regulation in North Carolina and Gibson's rebellion in South Carolina resulted from ordinary people defending what was seen as a just cause.
 They were against taxation without representation.
 When the colonial government in Charlestown rejected the petitions for redress of their courts by the bush country landowners, the seeds of the American Revolution were planted.
 By 1771 the tax skirmishes and imprisonment of various patriots had hardened into a rejection of British rule.